Vacation savings from Orlando Informer!Save with Orlando Informer!X

 A TapTu Ride point at Universal’s Volcano Bay

-It’s worth us taking just a moment to get a little more in-depth with this feature, since it is the very foundation of the entire Volcano Bay experience.
+It’s worth us taking just a moment to get a little more in-depth on this feature since it is the very foundation of the entire Volcano Bay experience.
 Guests are allowed to register their spot in a Virtual Line for just one attraction at a time; if you were to tap your TapuTapu at another slide’s totem, you would erase your previous reservation for the previous ride and make this whole new one – although, should you pass a slide that has no Virtual Line wait (it’ll say “ride now”), you are welcome to quickly hop on that one without at all affecting whatever return times you may have already registered.

 What’s more, should the ride that you’re waiting for go down (due to, say, a technical difficulty or weather-related issue), your TapuTapu will notify you – and then tell you once it’s back up and running.
-Even better, your wearable will also adjust your return ride time should the situation on the ground change, either going up or (hopefully!) down in real time.
+Even better, your wearable will also adjust your return ride time should the situation on the ground change, either going up or (hopefully!) down in real-time.
 This means that you’re never left in the dark about what’s going on in the water park, generally, or the next slide you’re going on, specifically.

 And just how, exactly, does this wait time work?
 It goes a little something like this: although the vast majority of your wait will be spent not standing in a queue, there will be a small actual line once you actually arrive at the attraction.
 Now, Universal ideally wants to keep this time in a real line as minimal as possible – preferably five minutes, though we’ll say 10 for the sake of this explanation.
 Let’s also say that there are so many people in the Virtual Line ahead of you, it’ll take 35 minutes to process all of them.
 That means your TapuTapu will issue you a return ride time of 45 minutes – 35 spent in the park at large, doing whatever it is that you’d like, and then 10 actually, physically standing in line at the slide.

-Finally, we should probably also note here that guests will have the ability to book and then modify their Virtual Line reservations from within the comfort of their cabanas, should they choose to rent one.
+Finally, we should probably also note here that guests have the ability to book and then modify their Virtual Line reservations from within the comfort of their cabanas, should they choose to rent one.

 TapTu Pay